Going Green

 - I use power efficiently, with efficient appliances and 100% LED lighting

-Some things I can still do better:
+Things I can still do better:

-- Have less stuff / buy less stuff
+- Have less stuff / buy less stuff - try to be less of a "consumer"

 - Keep things longer, repair rather than replace